bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

   allows anyone to add or remove other inputs or outputs, so anyone who gets a copy of this input can spend it however they'd like.

-* `SIGHASH_SINGLE|SIGHASH_ANYONECANPAY` signs only this input and only one corresponding output, but it also allows anyone to add or remove other inputs.
+* `SIGHASH_SINGLE|SIGHASH_ANYONECANPAY` signs this one input and its corresponding output.
+Allows anyone to add or remove other inputs.

 Because each input is signed, a transaction with multiple inputs can have multiple signature hash types signing different parts of the transaction.
 For